pachyderm/pachyderm/examples/group/README.md

 ## 2. Data structure and naming convention
 Our first example comes from a simple healthcare use case:
-- We have a list of Labresults from various tests done on patients by given Labs.
+- We have a list of Labresults from various tests done on Patients by given Labs.
 Each file contains one type of test results from a given Lab for a given Patient.

 The second example is derived from a simplified retail use case:
 - Purchases and Returns are made in given Stores.